-Luiza Braz Batista is an non-binary interdisciplinary artist, working mainly as a choreographer, performer, singer and director.
+Luiza Braz Batista is an nonbinary interdisciplinary artist, working mainly as a choreographer, performer, singer, curator and director.
 Born in Vitória, Brazil, Luiza began the career as a dancer at a young age in the Grupo de Dança Primeiro Ato, in Belo Horizonte, Brazil.
 Already at age 16, the artist received its first awards as a choreographer.
 At 19, it finished its master degree in Dance at the Folkwang Universität der Künste in Essen, Germany, and from 2009 to 2015 it worked at the Folkwang Tanzstudio dance company, also in Essen.
-Since 2008 Luiza is a guest dancer of the Tanztheater Wuppertal Pina Bausch.
-Luiza was soloist of Susanne Linke's "Frauenballett", Pina Bausch's "Wind von West", "Zweiter Frühling" and "Orpheus and Eurydice" and worked with renowned choreographers, directors and collectives such as Emanuel Gat, Maura MoralesDavid Hernandez, Suely Machado, Moya MichaelHannes LangolfFutur II Konjunktiv and Urs Dietrich.
+Since 2008 Luiza is a guest dancer of the Tanztheater Wuppertal Pina Bausch and, since 2024, also a rehearsal director, responsible for staging Pina's pieces.
+Luiza was soloist of Susanne Linke's "Frauenballett", Pina Bausch's "Wind von West", "Zweiter Frühling" and "Orpheus and Eurydice" and worked with renowned choreographers, directors and collectives such as Emanuel Gat, Maura MoralesDavid Hernandez, Suely Machado, Moya MichaelHannes Langolf, Lucyna ZwolinskaFutur II Konjunktiv and Urs Dietrich.
 From September 2015 to July 2018, Luiza was a member of the Dance Ensemble of the Theater Trier, in Trier, Germany, under the direction of Susanne Linke.
 From August 2018 till July 2022 worked as a member of the Acting Ensemble of Theater Trier.
-Now Luiza works as a freelance artist, developing own works and performing with dance, theatre and performance companies and collectives.
+Currently Luiza works freelance, creating a cultural bridge between continents, developing own works, curating festivals and performing with diverse dance, theatre and performance companies and collectives worldwide.

 Since 2010, Luiza has been cooperating with Susanne Linke and has been taking part in the development of Susanne´s dance technique INNER SUSPENSION.
 Since then, Luiza has been also teaching "Modern Dance Technique", "Movement Awareness", "Tap Dance" and "Improvisation".